cpske/ISP/web/index.md

 title: HTTP and Web Applications
 ---

-The web uses the HTTP protocol for messages, and TCP/IP for transport.
+The web uses the HTTP protocol for messages and TCP/IP for transport.
 So, it helps to have some understanding of IP, TCP, and HTTP.
 They are layered protocols - an IP packet contains a TCP packet (segment) which in turn contains an HTTP message.

 * Internet Protocol (IP) provides addresses and routing for all traffic on the Internet.